autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 In integration testing, the individual software modules are combined and tested as a group.
 Integration testing occurs after unit testing.

-Since integration testing greatly depends on the system architecture, AutowareAuto provides an integration testing tool called [integration_tests](@ref integration-testing).
+Since integration testing greatly depends on the system architecture, Autoware.Auto provides an integration testing tool called [integration_tests](@ref integration-testing).